Crab Pulsar

-The Crab Pulsar (PSR B0531+21) is a relatively young neutron star.
+The Crab Pulsar (PSR B0531+21 or Baade's Star) is a relatively young neutron star.
 The star is the central star in the Crab Nebula, a remnant of the supernova SN 1054, which was widely observed on Earth in the year 1054.
 Discovered in 1968, the pulsar was the first to be connected with a supernova remnant.

 The Crab Pulsar is one of very few pulsars to be identified optically.
-The optical pulsar is roughly 20 km in diameter and has a rotational period of about 33 milliseconds, that is, the pulsar "beams" perform about 30 revolutions per second.
+The optical pulsar is roughly 20 km in diameter and has a rotational period of 33.392 milliseconds, that is, the pulsar "beams" perform 29.946 revolutions per second.
 The outflowing relativistic wind from the neutron star generates synchrotron emission, which produces the bulk of the emission from the nebula, seen from radio waves through to gamma rays.
 The most dynamic feature in the inner part of the nebula is the point where the pulsar's equatorial wind slams into the surrounding nebula, forming a termination shock.
 The shape and position of this feature shifts rapidly, with the equatorial wind appearing as a series of wisp-like features that steepen, brighten, then fade as they move away from the pulsar into the main body of the nebula.
 The period of the pulsar's rotation is increasing by 38 nanoseconds per day due to the large amounts of energy carried away in the pulsar wind.

 The Crab Nebula is often used as a calibration source in X-ray astronomy.
-It is very bright in X-rays, and the flux density and spectrum are known to be constant, with the exception of the pulsar itself.
+It is very bright in X-rays, and the flux density and spectrum are constant, with the exception of the pulsar itself.
 The pulsar provides a strong periodic signal that is used to check the timing of the X-ray detectors.
 In X-ray astronomy, "crab" and "millicrab" are sometimes used as units of flux density.
 A millicrab corresponds to a flux density of about 2.4×10^-11 erg s^{−1} cm^{−2} (2.4×10^-14 W/m^{2}) in the 2–10 keV X-ray band, for a "crab-like" X-ray spectrum, which is roughly power-law in photon energy: I ~ E−1.1.

 Very few X-ray sources ever exceed one crab in brightness.

+Pulsed emission up to 1.5 TeV has been detected from the Crab Pulsar.
+The only other known pulsar with emission in this energy range is the Vela Pulsar at 20 TeV.